Yimikami/Koochi/README.md

 - **Authentication:** Uses Clerk for secure user authentication.
 - **Custom UI:** Inspired by Discord's interface with customizations for a unique user experience.

+## Status

+This is an ongoing project.
+There is still a lot of work to be done, and new features will be added over time.
+Contributions and suggestions are welcome!

 ## Getting Started

+### Prerequisites

+- Node.js (v16.0.0 or higher)
+- npm or yarn

 To get a local copy up and running follow these simple steps.